Neru0401/furima-41023/README.md

 | item   | references | null: false, foreign_key: true |

 ## Association
-belongs_to :items
+belongs_to :item
-belongs_to :users
+belongs_to :user
-has_one : shipping
+has_one :shipping

 ## shippingsテーブル